Skip to content

 Want to Do More Than Read and Write?

-The reader on this page handles the everyday jobs - read a tag, write a link or some text, lock it.
+The reader on this page handles the everyday jobs - read a tag and write common data to one.
 For most people that is the whole story, and the browser’s Web NFC API stops right about there: plain NDEF records, Android Chrome only.
-When you want to go further, that is what I built the NFC.cool app for.
-It does everything on this page, then keeps going where a browser simply cannot:
+The NFC.cool app does everything on this page, then keeps going where a browser cannot:

-Wire a tag to fire a webhook to your server, run an iOS Shortcut, speak its contents aloud, or open a link the moment it is tapped.
+A tag can fire a webhook, run an iOS Shortcut, speak its contents aloud, or count how often it is scanned.
+How to count NFC tag scans.

 Online NFC Reader FAQ

-Can I read an NFC tag online without an app?
+Can I read and write NFC tags without an app?

-No. Apple does not allow Safari or any other iOS browser to access the NFC chip, so no website can read or write NFC tags on iPhone or iPad.
-The free NFC.cool app reads, writes, and locks NFC tags on iPhone instead.
+No. Apple blocks NFC for every iOS browser, so no website can read or write tags on an iPhone or iPad.
+The free NFC.cool app does it on iPhone instead.

 Is the online NFC reader free?